philippzach/growth-gpt/knowledge-base/method/02problem-solution-fit.md

 9. **Root / Cause of every problem** Understand the cause of the Problem
 10. **Your Solution** Your Down to earth Solution guess

-## The overview of the Structure

-- Solution Validation: to make sure you understand your target group, their limitations and their currently available solutions, against which you are going to compete.
-- Problem Validation: to help you filter out the noise and identify the most urgent and frequent problems, understand the real reasons behind them and see which behavior supports it.
-Is this behavior weak or infrequent — is it a problem worth solving?
-- Communication Hypothesis: to help you sharpen your communication with strong triggers, emotional messaging and reaching customers via the right channels.
-- Solution guess: translate all the validated data you have gathered into a solution that fits the customer state and his/her limitations, solves a real problem and taps into the common behavior of your target group.

 ### Solution Validation

+to make sure you understand your target group, their limitations and their currently available solutions, against which you are going to compete.

 1. Customer Segements
 2. Customer State Limitations